HMS Enterprise (H88)

 HMS Enterprise, the tenth ship to bear this name, was a multi-role survey vessel - hydrographic oceanographic (SVHO) of the Royal Navy along with that made up the Echo class of survey vessels.

 Design

-Echo and Enterprise are the first Royal Navy ships to be fitted with azimuth thrusters.
+Echo and Enterprise were the first Royal Navy ships to be fitted with azimuth thrusters.
 Both azimuth thrusters and the bow thruster can be controlled through the integrated navigation system by a joystick providing high manoeuvrability.
 Complete control and monitoring for power generation and propulsion, together with all auxiliary plant systems, tank gauging and damage control functions is provided through the integrated platform management system (IPMS), accessible through workstations around the ship.

 Role

 Enterprise and Echo are designed to conduct survey operations in support of submarines or amphibious operations.
 She can provide almost real-time tailored environmental information, and also has a secondary role as a mine countermeasure tasking authority platform, for which she is capable of embarking a dedicated mine counter measures command team.